You are currently browsing the tag archive for the ‘Dizzy Dishes’ tag.

 ‘Dizzy Dishes’ is a jazzy cartoon about a waiter in a restaurant who should bring a roast duck to an extremely hungry customer, but who does anything but serving.
 While the waiter is performing on stage together with the roast duck, the hungry customer eats almost everything in sight.

 The cartoon is very typical of Fleischer’s early Talkartoons.
 The animation is rather crude, and outside the songs there’s no lip synch, but there’s a lot of metamorphosis going on.
 Apart from that, practically everything can grow hands and feet, creating an urban and surreal world, very different from the merry worlds of nature and farmlands of the rival Walt Disney studio.

 ‘Dizzy Dishes’ is not too interesting, but it marks the debut of Betty Boop.
 She’s introduced as an unnamed and rather fat and unappealing dog singer.
 The animation on her is erratic to say the least, but it already contains some specks of eroticism.
 She was designed as a caricature of singer Helen Kane, who was the first to sing ‘I Wanna Be Loved By You’, which contains the Boop-Boop-a-Doop-phrases with which Betty Boop became famous.

 Betty Boop’s creation is attributed to animator Grim Natwick (1890-1990), a veteran animator, who, according to his fellow animators, was the only animator able to handle the feminine figure.
 Interestingly enough, Grim Natwick later worked for Walt Disney, animating Snow White, the first realistically animated heroine, in ‘Snow White and the Seven Dwarfs’ (1937).

 Betty Boop would become more and more erotic, and she would soon rise to stardom, changing from dog to human in 1931, and getting her own series in 1932, which lasted until 1939.
-By then the Fleischer’s years of surrealism and eroticism were long gone.
+But by then the Fleischer’s years of surrealism and eroticism were long gone.

 Watch ‘Dizzy Dishes’ yourself and tell me what you think: